 1. Participate in activities as directed by the President or Board of Directors.

-2. Assume the duties of the President if the President is absent or incapacitated.
+2. Assume the duties of the President if the President is absent or incapacitated. not available.

 3. Serve as liaison to such committees and task forces as directed by the President.